StenSipma/astrometry_net_client/docs/index.rst

 .. note::
    The documentation (much like the package) is still a work in progress, so there will be additions and refinements.
-However, most of the classes and methods are documented, and can be found at the :doc:`modules/overview` page.
+However, most of the classes and methods are documented, and can be found at the :doc:`modules` page.

 I am open to any suggested additions or feedback, so do not hesitate to open an